 Find out how you can help

-Weekly NewsheetsClick to view a copy of this week's newsheet for St Edburg's or here for St Mary's and St Peter's.
+Weekly NewsheetsClick to view a copy of this week's newsheet for St Edburg's , here for St Mary's and St Peter's or here for the readings for this week.

 Contact NewsletterFrom here you can access our monthly benefice magazine for more information about us and what we are doing.